Skip to contents

 Both approaches tend to produce quite volatile forecasts (point predictions) and/or are overly confident (very narrow bands), particularly when boosted regression trees are used.
 But as this is meant to be a simple demonstration of sliding with different engines in arx_forecaster, we may devote another vignette to work on improving the predictive modelling using the suite of tools available in epipredict.

-Version-aware and unaware forecasting
+Version-aware forecasting

 Example using case data from US states